SIGN LANGUAGE INTERPRETATION SUPPORT

 Problem identification

-A person with hearing ability can navigate language barriers using translation tools or an alternate language.
-However, for deaf individuals, communication can become significantly challenging, especially in critical situations like medical emergencies, where receiving accurate and immediate information is essential.
-In critical situations like bank visits, job interviews, or medical consultations, the lack of readily available Indian Sign Language (ISL) interpreters leads to misunderstandings, delays, and exclusion.
+For deaf individuals, communication can become significantly challenging, especially in critical situations, the lack of readily available Indian Sign Language (ISL) interpreters leads to misunderstandings, delays, and exclusion.

-WHO estimates that around 4.5% of India's population, experience hearing impairment, ranging from mild to profound.
-And the number of people who are both deaf and mute is significantly lower, estimated to be 0.2% to 0.5% of India's population.
+WHO estimates that around 4.5% of India's population, experience hearing impairment,. and the number of people who are both deaf and mute is significantly lower, estimated to be 0.2% to 0.5% of India's population.

 Despite such significant population who rely on sign language for communication, only a small fraction of the population is proficient in sign language.
 This communication gap makes it challenging for the deaf community to interact with the wider society.